Why I decided to do Refractive Lens Exchange Eye Surgery

 Recovery from Refractive Lens Exchange Surgery

-It has been five days since my surgery and I am doing fantabulous.
+It has been five days since my refractive lens exchange surgery and I am doing fantabulous.
 When I cover my left eye (haven’t done surgery on my left eye yet), I can read small print from my right eye just fine.
 At first it was blurry but as it heals my vision gets clearer and clearer.
-Full healing can take up to 2 weeks or so.
+As for refractive lens exchange recovery time, full healing can take a couple of months (to determine full vision restoration) but actual healing time is up to 2 weeks or so.
 I see Dr. Berg again in 2 days for a follow up and look forward to taking my eye test for the first time in many years.
-I am even more excited to have the surgery on my left eye in another 9 days.
+I am even more excited to have the refractive lens exchange surgery on my left eye in another 9 days.
 I cannot wait!

 Los Angeles Vision Correct Surgery – Dr. Berg is the best!

-For anyone in the Los Angeles area thinking about doing this surgery, I highly recommend Dr. Berg.
+For anyone in the Los Angeles area thinking about doing this refractive lens exchange surgery, I highly recommend Dr. Berg.
 Not only is the doctor great but the anesthesiologist was amazing and literally everyone at the surgery center was too.
 I have been to my fair share of surgery centers over the years (for myself and others) and this is, hands-down, the best surgery center I have ever experienced.
 Not only was everyone extremely attentive and nice but they were so personable.
 Not one person was dry or cold; very warm and caring!
 I think environment is very important when you are undergoing something stressful like surgery.
-I could not have asked for better from the initial consult to today… I highly recommend Dr. Berg and his team.
+I could not have asked for better from the initial consult to today… I highly recommend Dr. Berg and his team for refractive lens exchange eye surgery.